 Migrating from WooCommerce to Shopify

 Before you import your existing store data, you need to export your data from your WooCommerce store.
-When your export is completed, you will have an XML file saved on your computer that you can use to import your data to Shopify.
+When your export is completed, your computer dowloads an XML file containing your WooCommerce data, which you can use to import that data into Shopify.

 From your WooCommerce admin, click Tools > Export.

 Select All content.